xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 There are some aspects you should consider if you’ll integrate it.

-As we mentioned before, developers only receive email and full name once, so if there is a connection issue and you don’t save this data locally you won’t be able to recover it.
+As we mentioned before, developers only receive the user's email and full name once, so if there is a connection issue and you don’t save this data locally you won’t be able to recover it.

 If users choose the *hide my email* option, it could be difficult to identify the user since the app only holds its apple identifier and its apple private email.
 So any communication should be done through the app.